Boulder08/chunknorris/README.md

 - Example: --graintable C:\Temp\grain.tbl
 - Default: None

-**--ffmpeg-scd**: Defines the method for scene change detection.
+**--scd-method**: Defines the method for scene change detection.
-- --ffmpeg-scd 0 uses a QP file style list of scene changes.
+- --scd-method 0 uses a QP file style list (with only keyframes) of scene changes.
 It attempts to find the file from the path where the encoding script is, searching also in subfolders if needed.
-- --ffmpeg-scd 1 uses ffmpeg for detection, and uses a separate Avisynth script.
+- --scd-method 1 uses ffmpeg for detection, and uses a separate Avisynth script.
 If it finds one from the encoding script path with the same name as the encoding script with '_scd' added at the end, it uses that.
   Otherwise a new file will be created based on the encoding script, loading only the source.
 Please make sure the source is loaded in the first line of the encoding script!
-- --ffmpeg-scd 2 uses ffmpeg for detection, and uses the encoding script to do it.
+- --scd-method 2 uses ffmpeg for detection, and uses the encoding script to do it.
+- --scd-method 3 uses PySceneDetect for detection and a separate script like in method 1.
+- --scd-method 4 uses PySceneDetect for detection and the encoding script like in method 2.
-- Example: --ffmpeg-scd 1
+- Example: --scd-method 1
 - Default: 0

 **--scdthresh**: Defines the threshold for scene change detection in ffmpeg.
 Lower values mean more scene changes detected, but also more false detections.
 - Example: --ffmpeg-scd 0.4
-- Default: 0.3
+- Default: 0.3 for --scd-method 1 and 2, 2.0 for --scd-method 3 and 4

-**--downscale-scd**: Set this parameter to enable downscaling using ReduceBy2() in the scene change detection script (if --ffmpeg-scd is 1).
+**--downscale-scd**: Set this parameter to enable downscaling using ReduceBy2() in the scene change detection script (if --scd-method is 1).
 - Example: --downscale-scd
 - Default: None